emanuelhuber/RGPR/index.md

 date: 2018-02-12
 ---

-# R Course
+# RGPR

 <p class="message">
-  An introduction to R and RStudio
+  RGPR is a package for R to read, write, analyse and visualise ground-penetrating radar (GPR) data.
 </p>

 ## Content